nrough/framework/RoughSets/Infovision.CudaLib/Readme/README.txt

 	Add: Ability to pass GThread between device functions.
 	Add: Max and Min support to Math and GMath.
 	Fix: Math.Abs translation.
-	Fix: long and Ulong not translated correctly.
+	Fix: Int64 and UInt64 not translated correctly.
 	Fix: Catch kernels without any members in TryVerifyChecksums and VerifyChecksums.
 	Add: Enum support (not flags).
 	Fix: 32-bit and 64-bit cross compiler options.